Trump talking trade in UK after day of pageantry | DW | 04.06.2019

 Some of Britain's largest-ever demonstrations against a foreign leader were also set to take place on Tuesday.
 Tens of thousands of environmental activists, womens' rights campaigners, and anti-racism protestors were set to take to the streets of London to show their condemnation of Trump's policies.

-The infamous "baby Trump" balloon was also likely to make an appearance outside of the location where the president will meet with the prime minister.
+The infamous "baby Trump" balloon made appearance outside of the location where the president is meeting with the prime minister.

 Labour Party leader Jeremy Corbyn, who did not attend Monday's state dinner out of protest, is due to give a speech at the "Carnival of Resistance" in central London.